kristianmandrup/markoa/README.md

 *TODO: WIP*

 Sometimes an app contains sub pages.
 To support this, markoa should be able to understand how to mount sub-routes for a given app.
+Only two levels are allowed and possible at this point.

 ```
 /users